 Dr. Robert Chapman explains below a widely unrecognized problem about binge drinking.
 And it’s one that has serious effects.

 There is great controversy among professionals about the term “binge drinking.”
 This term is widely used to address the issue of high-risk drinking by college students.
 However, it’s far from the “accepted term” of those who work in alcohol and drug prevention.

 Heavy drinking is a serious problem.
 No one denies that.
 But many of us have great problems with a definition of “binge drinking” that uses a specific number of drinks.
-Specifically, to 4+ drinks for women and 5+ drinks for men.
+That is, to 4+ drinks for women and 5+ drinks for men.

 I have no argument with referring to 4+/5+ drinks as high-risk, perhaps even abusive drinking.
 But defining “bingeing” as 4+ drinks in one sitting for women and 5+ drinks for men is inaccurate at best.
 It may even contribute to the very problem that those reporting “binge drinking” statistics intend to confront.

 What’s a Drink?

-In many media reports of college student alcohol consumption, there is no mention of what constitutes “a drink.”
-True, most researchers define the term in publications.
-However, this crucial information does not appear to make it into the mainstream media.
+In many media reports of college student drinking, there is no mention of what constitutes “a drink.”
+True, most researchers define the term in reports.
+But this crucial fact does not appear to make it into the mainstream media.

-This “definition of a drink” is crucial information for students to have.
+This “definition of a drink” is crucial fact for students to have.
 They need it to make sense of any attempt to quantify “binge” or high-risk drinking.
 For example, students tend to relate how much they drank by counting the “number” of beverages consumed.
-Not to the amount of alcohol contained in each.
+Not to the amount of alcohol in each.
 In so doing, the male student who has “4 pints of beer” will have nonetheless inadvertently entered the high-risk zone.
 That’s true even if he has paid attention to the advice to have 4 or fewer drinks.